-Her artist books include The Gorgeous Nothings (2012), The Dickinson Composites (2010), and The Desert (2008) from Granary Books, and The Silver Book (2010), A Non- Breaking Space (2005), and Nets (2004) from Ugly Duckling Presse.
-Her most recent publication, a trade release of The Gorgeous Nothings: Emily Dickinson's Envelope Poems, co-edited with Marta Werner (with a preface by Susan Howe) from Christine Burgin / New Directions, made "Best Books of 2013" lists in The New Yorker and The Times Literary Supplement and Hyperallergic.
+Her artist books include Draft Notation (2014), The Gorgeous Nothings (2012), The Dickinson Composites (2010), and The Desert (2008) from Granary Books, and The Silver Book (2010), A Non- Breaking Space (2005), and Nets (2004) from Ugly Duckling Presse.
+Her trade release of The Gorgeous Nothings: Emily Dickinson's Envelope Poems, co-edited with Marta Werner (preface by Susan Howe) published by Christine Burgin and New Directions, made "Best Books of 2013" lists in The New Yorker and The Times Literary Supplement and Hyperallergic.

 Website address: jenbervin.com